VeraCologne/LearningBlog/content/posts/2019-06-12-atomic-habits.md

 ---
-title: "The One With Atomic Habits"
+title: "The One with Atomic Habits"
 date: 2019-06-12T14:13:53+02:00
 tags:
 - apprenticeship